rails/rails/guides/source/active_storage_overview.md

 Create Variations of Attached Image
 -----------------------------------

-Sometimes your application will require images in a different format than what was uploaded.
+Sometimes your application requires images in a different format than what was uploaded.
 To create variation of the image, call `variant` on the Blob.
 You can pass any [MiniMagick](https://github.com/minimagick/minimagick) supported transformation.